![]() |

 This is a view of the harness shop owned by Walt Engelbart's father-in-law, R.C.
 Beecher, who performed in the Concordia Band in the 1890's.
 The upstairs room was originally used as a shop for making harnesses, but after ready-made harnesses became available that area was freed for use as the band's hang out and rehearsal hall.
 Many musicians stopping through Fort Dodge knew that good company or a friendly card game could be found there.

-each year both inside and out, with various designs and murals composed
+building, redecorated each year both inside and out, with various designs

-of dried split ears of corn, milo and other grain in its natural colors.
+and murals composed of dried split ears of corn, milo and other grain in

-Prior to 1922, the featured musical attraction almost every year consisted
+its natural colors.
+Prior to 1922, the featured musical attraction almost

-of a week's concert engagement by a leading band of the military type.
+every year consisted of a week's concert engagement by a leading band of

 ![]() |